maheshbhatk/covid-vaccine-booking/README.md

 ### I removed the automatic OTP filler.
 ### So, need to fill it manually.

+# Also, it is set for booking at Bengaluru only.

+To set for another City, go to src/utils.py comment line no: 832 and uncomment previous 2 lines. comment line no: 852 and uncomment previous 4 lines.
+This is a forked content and i am not the owner of it.

 <h1 align="center"> Bombardier Fully Automated COVID-19 Vaccination Slot Booking Script</h1>